zjy-dev/de-fuzz/README.md

    - if coverage rate increased then mutate `s` to `s'` and push `s'` to seed pool

 6. Oracle(`s`):

    - record if found a bug

+7. back to 4. if pool not empty

 **Note:** All compilation and execution happens directly on the host machine.
 Ensure you have the required toolchain (GCC, QEMU, etc.) installed and available in your system PATH.